vert-x/mod-lang-php/README.md

 interaction with the core Vert.x API.

 ## Project status
 This project is young and is still undergoing heavy development.
-Integration tests are currently beng written for all portions of the API.
-Until tests are completed and passed _it is not recommended that this module be used in a production environment_.
-That said, I intend to _begin_ developing applications on the Vert.x PHP API in the very near future, so I am working hard to make PHP integration a reality.
-Until then, check back for frequent updates.
+Some amount of integration tests have been completed for all areas of the API except for WebSockets and SSL support.
+Still, this project is immature and it is therefore not recommended that it be used in production at this time.
+That said, I intend to _begin_ development of applications on Vert.x PHP in the very near future.

 ## Contributing
 Please feel free to send pull requests. _Contributors to this project will be